ChengruiHan/Decentralized-Robust-Optimization/README.md

 to recent discrete-time algorithms.
 By constructing a Lyapunov function and invoking LaSalle’s invariance principle, we rigorously prove global asymptotic convergence.
 Numerical simulation verifies the effectiveness of the proposed approach.
-> **On the term "distributed":** In contrast to the notion of distributed computing, "distributed" here denotes a fully decentralized architecture without a central coordinator, as commonly considered in control systems and multi-agent optimization.
+> **On the term "distributed":** In contrast to the notion of distributed computing, "distributed" here denotes a fully decentralized architecture without a central coordinator, as commonly considered in control systems.